(214) 390-7947 (Overseas Callers)

 Can I work in more than one volunteer program in Tanzania at a time?

-You must be at least 18 years old in order to be eligible.
-If you are below the recommended age of 18, but still wish to volunteer abroad, then you must get a parental consent from your parents/guardians and in some cases, you may be able to participate.
+You must be at least 18 years old to be eligible.
+If you are below the recommended age of 18 (16 or 17), but still wish to volunteer abroad, then you must get parental consent from your parents/guardians, and in some cases, you may be able to participate.

 All of our programs are completely managed by our in-country coordinator from the start of the project to its end.
 They will offer you support and are there to help you with anything you may need.